4.12. Plotting Functions

 Norms

-Chromaticity norms describe the brightness normalization for the colored diagram background.
+Chromaticity norms define the brightness normalization method for the colored gamut background inside the plot.

 Sum

-Normalize the sRGB values so the channel sum equals one.
-Leads to a diagram with smooth color changes and approximately equal brightness.
+Normalize the sRGB values so the channel sum for each color equals one.
+Produces a diagram with smooth color changes and approximately equal brightness.

 Euclidean

 Root-mean-square value of linear sRGB channels.
-A good compromise between “Largest” and “Sum”, having more saturated colors than “Sum”, but also smooth color changes compared to “Largest”.
+A good compromise between “Largest” and “Sum”, having more saturated colors than “Sum”, but also smoother color changes compared to “Largest”.
 The default option.

 Largest

-Maximum brightness for each sRGB color.
+Maximum possible brightness for each sRGB color.
 Leads to colors with maximum brightness and saturation.

 Table 4.21 Example of “Sum”, “Euclidean” and “Largest” norm (from left to right)